benda95280/MyFish/README.md

 - Chance to catch something
 - Precision when you lanch the hook (More level, more precise)
 - A plugin is availaible in my repo for ScoreBoard
+- Any return, idea on it (Issue on GH / Discord) would be apreciated !

 -----------------